rythmern02/Nft-Lottery-DApp/README.md

 ## Features

 - **API3 QRNG Integration**: We leverage the API3 Quantum Random Number Generator (QRNG) for fair and transparent random NFT selection.

+- **LightLink EnterPrise Mode**: We have used the enterprise mode on both of our smart contracts on the lightlink blockchain so that users can use the smart contracts without gas fees .

 - **Smart Contract Integration**: Smart contracts are utilized to handle NFT minting, ensuring a secure and decentralized lottery process.